wavenumber-eng/avc/README.md

 The current project uses the MCUXpresso IDE

-# Build Tooling / Installation
+# 1 Build Tooling / Installation

-## Step 1 - Install MCUXPresso 25.6
+## A - Install MCUXPresso 25.6

 MCUXpresso is used to compile the code